Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 **ASL-phabet, HamNoSys, ASLwrite, and what they imply about written sign language**

-This presentation names a small number of other sign-language script conceptions because a serious SignWriting initiative should acknowledge the visible landscape around it.
+A small number of other sign-language script conceptions should be acknowledged because a serious SignWriting initiative should acknowledge the visible landscape around it.

 The point is not to produce a laundry list and not to turn every other system into an opponent.